ashincoder/StarVim/README.md

 ## TODO

-This project is still a work in progress.
-But there won't be any breakage.

 - [ ] Logo
 - [X] Readme
 - [X] Clean code
 - [X] More Custom Colorschemes
 - [X] Easily Installable plugins
 - [ ] Documentation, Wiki and stuff